 Students who hold a master's degree from a theological institution accredited by ATS in the United States and Canada, but who do not wish to apply for admission to a doctoral program, may apply to take one seminar as a non-degree student.
-Non-degree students may be admitted to one professional doctoral seminar provided they have met the following requirements: (1) a grade point average of at least 2.75 (on a 4.0 scale) on all previous seminary work and (2) the completion of all prerequisites for the seminar.
+Non-degree students may be admitted to one Professional Doctoral seminar provided they have met the following requirements: (1) a grade point average of at least 2.75 (on a 4.0 scale) on all previous seminary work and (2) the completion of all prerequisites for the seminar.
 Non-degree students may not take workshops or directed study seminars.
-The seminary is under no obligation to accept the credit earned by a non-degree student as credit toward any doctoral program should the student decide to apply for doctoral work at a later time.
-Master's hours earned for equivalency by taking professional doctoral seminars can never be used to meet doctoral requirements.
+Master's hours earned for equivalency by taking Professional Doctoral seminars can never be used to meet doctoral requirements.